-Thank you for attending the 2019 Living With Autism Workshop on April 5 at the Detroit Marriott in Troy.
+Thank you for attending the 2019 Living With Autism Workshop on April 5 at the Detroit Marriott in Troy!
 Below are links to the session notes as well as information about all the exhibitors.
-If you attended the session and would like to provide feedback for next year’s event, please fill out our survey.
+If you attended the session and would like to provide feedback for the 2020 event, please fill out our survey.

 Maximizing Potential: Collaboration Between ABA and Therapies in Intervention for Young Children with ASD (Christy Schweitzer, Stuart Segal, and Chelsea Sporn, Henry Ford Health System)

 Many different therapies are often recommended when young children are diagnosed with autism spectrum disorder (ASD).
 Parents often have difficulty deciding which ones to choose and how to obtain the best help for their child.
 This presentation explains the functions of applied behavior analysis (ABA) and speech therapies for young children with ASD – and describes a collaborative model between ABA and speech therapy to help children make the most gains in early communication skills.

 Health Care Transition Steps for Youth with Autism Spectrum Disorder (Tisa Johnson, M.D., Henry Ford Health System)

 Health care providers consistently show they lack a systematic way to support youth, families, and young adults in transition from pediatric to adult health care.
 Youth, especially YSHCN, are ill- prepared for the change from a pediatric to an adult approach to health care.
 The result is gaps in needed medical care, decreased quality of health care, and increased urgent or emergent health care utilization.
 Dr. Johnson shared her experience with a health care transition (HCT) quality improvement initiative and provide a framework for youth and their families to begin to think about HCT.